Bira/octopus-carnival/_drafts/dfrpg-adventurers-cleric.md

 Clerics start out with ST 12, DX 12, IQ 14, and HT 12.
-This is pretty good and could be taken in several directions with earned points, though it still leans in the castery direction.
+This is pretty good and could be taken in several directions with earned points, though it still leans towards a caster-type.

 ## Advantages

 All clerics have Clerical Investment and Power Investiture 3.
-The former makes the character count as a properly ordained priest.
+The former makes the character count as a properly ordained priest whenever that matters.
 This gives a positive reaction bonus to people who share their religion, lets them perform exorcisms without penalty and is a pre-requisite for Power Investiture, their spellcasting talent.
 It's quite possible your players will care more about the latter two in a Dungeon Fantasy game.

 Power Investiture does for clerics what Magery does for wizards: it lets them cast spells and acts as a bonus to their skill level with those spells.
-We'll talk about that below.
+It also gives a bonus to rolls for Holy Might powers.
+We'll talk about both below.

 In addition to these advantages, we get 45 points to distribute among a set of choices.
-Aside from the usual enhanced attributes and Luck entries, we get a set of castery advantages like extra Investiture and an Energy Reserve.
-We can also choose to be Fearless or Unfazeable, Resistant to Disease, and have Spirit Empathy.
+Aside from the usual enhanced attributes and Luck entries, we get a few categories here:

+- Be a better caster!
+This includes more Investiture and Energy Reserve.

+- Guard yourself from evil!
+This includes advantages that give bonuses against fear, disease, and harmful mental influence.

+- Be better at your actual job!
+This includes things that make you better at interacting with spirits, healing people without relying on magic, and speaking extra languages.

 But that's not all!
 We can also choose to spend these points on Holy abilities, which we'll see below.